ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 "unrecognized task".

-Next, it looks up the HPKE config and corresponding secret key associated with `PAVerifyStartReq.key_config_id`.
+Next, it looks up the HPKE config and corresponding secret key associated with `PAVerifyFinishReq.key_config_id`.
 If not found, then it aborts and alerts the leader with "unrecognized key config".

 Next, the helper decides whether the input corresponding to each of its shares